typeof(numVec)

 The moral of the story is:

-Don’t use T for TRUE or F for FALSE, even though R allows it.
+, even though R allows it.

 One final remark: variables together with reserved words constitute the part of the R language called identifiers.